mundorfd/olc-html-hacks/html_css_guide.md

 ![New "Did You Know?"
 Paragraph](/assets/new_did_you_know.png)

 ### Styling with `div`
-We wrote above about generic `div` containers.
 The `div` tag is used to create a section in the HTML document, or to contain elements for styling purposes.
 Let's use them to style the page.

 #### Wrapping a `div` around the entire page
 At OSU Ecampus, we like to limit the maximum width a page can have.
 This provides a cleaner look on Canvas.
 You can set this to anything you want, or simply not include it at all if you would like your page content to extend to the maximum width of the user's web browser window.